-To request permission for overloads, download the form from the Academic Affairs' forms page, follow the instructions, and return it to Hancock Hall
+To request permission for overloads, download the form from the College of Engineering Academic Affairs' forms page, follow the instructions, and return the form to 212 Hancock Hall.

 A limited pass/fail (P/F) grading system is available to encourage students to enrich their academic programs and explore more challenging courses outside their majors, without the pressures and demands of the regular grading system.
 The P/F grading option is available to all undergraduates who have completed a minimum of 30 credit hours at Virginia Tech and have a cumulative GPA of 2.0 or above.
 These restrictions do not apply to courses that are only offered P/F. No required course or course used for the university core curriculum may be taken on a "P/F" basis.

 A student is permitted to take up to 10 percent of the requirements for graduation completed at Virginia Tech under the P/F grading system option.
 This includes elective courses and also any course that may be required by a department and offered only on a P/F basis.
 No more than two courses per term may be taken P/F, excluding physical education activity courses and required courses offered on a P/F basis only.